bgbliss/productTags/readme.md

-# Application created to update the tags ofr products in the shopify inventory
+## Application created to update the tags for products in the shopify inventory
     To Run application:
         add in .env file connected to account run command node update.js